vylorane/open-data-exercise/README.md

 - A method named `keyPressed` has been given to you in the code.
 - This function will be automatically run every time the user presses a key.
-- Comments in the code indicate how to detect which key was pressed.
+- Comments in the code indicate how to detect which key was pressed using the `key` variable.
+- The key that was pressed is represented as a `char` data type.

 ## Technical requirements